Parking At Dublin Airport

 Our goal is to keep wild birds out of captivity whenever possible.
 In their own familiar world is where they stress least and heal fastest.
 We can help them best by slightly and quietly affecting their situation to help their chances of success.
 The best rescues are when the birds never know we have helped them.

-We are available to help advise you, the first-responder, on all wild bird rescues.
+As we are an eagle and raven specialist group, we are unable to provide field or intake services on all wild birds, however we can always advise on the best course of action.
 We can also advise pet bird owners on re-homing, loose bird re-capture, and lost bird recovery.
-There is no funding for our work, we operate with our own volunteered time and money and always hope for donations.
+There is no funding for our work, we operate with our own volunteer time and money and always hope for donations.
 No legitimate rescue charges you for bringing in a bird patient.
-Such could be considered providing veterinary services which is a completely different world of licenses.

-To protect the safety and security of our bird collection, we cannot provide a drop off service at this time.
+To protect the safety and security of our facility and staff, we cannot provide a public drop off service.

 The following basic response information can help you with the initial bird rescue steps: